imathis/adn-timeline/README.md

 ## App.net Timeline

-Display recent posts for one or more App.net accounts.
+Display recent posts for one or more App.net user accounts or hashtags.
 The coffeescript source is pretty well documented if you're curious.

 [View the demo](http://imathis.github.com/adn-timeline) | [get the js](https://raw.github.com/imathis/adn-timeline/master/javascripts/adn-timeline.min.js).